AI Generates, You Verify

 James commits the green tests.
 Two functions.
 Two TDG cycles.
 Both green.

-He catches himself thinking about what function to specify next -- not what formula to write, but what specification to design.
+He catches himself thinking about what function to specify next, not what formula to write, but what specification to design.
 The shift happened somewhere between the first stub and the second green bar.

-He mentions it to Emma later.
-She says something he does not expect: "The loop is a circle -- specify, check, generate, verify, read.
+Emma pauses.
+"That is a better analogy than mine."
+She tilts her head.
+"The loop is a circle: specify, check, generate, verify, read.
 When it works, you stop seeing the circle.
 You just see the function."